It’s true, not trite: Global health is local health.

 I thought my parents’ healthcare was normal, until I was older.
 They came from large families on outback Montana homesteads in no-name places: no medical insurance; paltry medical access; no money for medicines when they got sick.

 My mom was 21, dad 25 when they married.
-Nine months and two weeks later–with limited medical access and meager medical insurance–their first baby was born.
+Nine months and two weeks later – with limited medical access and meager medical insurance – their first baby was born.
 He was profoundly retarded with severe Down’s syndrome.
 Never seeing such a thing, the doctor asked my mother if she had an affair “with a Chinaman” (slanted eyes of Down’s syndrome), and refused to let them see or hold their son.
 Three days later their baby died: unbaptized, untouched in life by parents who conceived his life… held only in death.

 My parents pressed into hope and had four more children – all healthy.
 During that time my mother also helped care for her own mother, riddled with uterine/cervical cancer that raced through her body.
 It was so easily treatable if she’d been detected earlier.
-With no money for medical treatment, hospital care, or strong painkillers like morphine, my mother’s mother died an excruciatingly painful death at home, age 49.
+With no money for medical treatment, hospital care, or strong painkillers like morphine, my mother’s mother died an excruciatingly painful death at home.
+She was just 49 years old.

-MY GRANDPA DIED of a massive stroke at age 55: no money for medical care, let alone early detection that could have pointed to warning signs.
+My grandpa died of a massive stroke at age 55: no money for medical care, let alone early detection that could have pointed to warning signs.
 (He smoked.
 He was a cowboy.)
 Out-of-wedlock babies – some by my cousins just 15 and 16 years old – were cared for by family.
 (These days it would be called rape.)
 Lack of money severely limited medical care for these new teen mothers – my cousins – and their infants.

 This could be a narrative from Russia, Kenya, or Tajikistan.

 Mental Illness, Turkish-Style